-- 5.1.1 Each deck must contain between 50 and 100 cards. - 5.1.2 Each deck may only contain up to 4 copies cards with the same card name.
-5.2 Preparing the game.
-Do the following steps in order at the start of each game.

-- 5.2.1 Present the deck you will be using to your opponent.
+- 5.1.1 Each deck must contain between 50 and 100 cards. - 5.1.2 Each deck may only contain up to 4 copies cards with the same card name. - 5.1.3 Each Deck, Side Board, and Gate Master must follow the rules of what your Gate allows you to use. - 5.2 Preparing the game.
+Do the following steps in order at the start of each game. - 5.2.1 Present the deck you will be using to your opponent.
 Your opponent may confirm that it is 50 or more cards. - 5.2.2 Each player shuffles their deck.
-Then each player may shuffle their opponent's deck. - 5.2.4 Randomly determine which player will take the first turn. - 5.2.5 Each player draws 6 cards. - 5.2.6 Each player, starting with the turn player may place any number of cards from their hand on the bottom of the deck, then draw until they have 6 cards in their hand. - 5.2.7 Each player shuffles their deck, then each player may shuffle their opponent's deck. - 5.2.8 Each player places their Gate face down in the Player zone and their Gate Master face down in the Gate master zone.
+Then each player may shuffle their opponent's deck. - 5.2.4 Randomly determine which player will take the first turn. - 5.2.5 Each player's life is set to 20.
+This starting life may be modified by Gates or other skills.

+- 5.2.6 Each player places their Gate face up in the Player zone and their Gate Master face up in the Gate master zone. - 5.2.7 Each player draws their starting hand amount.
+Unless modified, this starting hand will be 6 cards. - 5.2.8 Each player, starting with the turn player, may place any number of cards from their hand on the bottom of the deck, then draw the same number of cards.
+This is called a mulligan, and each card returned is called a mulligan card. - 5.2.9 Each player shuffles their deck, then each player may shuffle their opponent's deck. - 5.2.10 Each player puts the top card of their deck face down into their energy equal to their starting energy.
+Unless modified by a Gate or other skill, this starting Energy will be 2.
-Section 6 Game Procedure

-- 6.1 Each player flips their Gate and Gate Master face up.
-Both players declare what Gate they are using and what Gate master they have chosen. - 6.1.1 Each player places the top 2 cards of the deck into the Energy face down. - 6.1.2 Trigger and resolve all "Start of the Game" skills.
+Section 6 Game Procedure 6.1 Both players declare what Gate they are using and what Gate master they have chosen.

+6.1.2 Trigger and resolve all "Start of the Game" skills.